 The second type of handicap racing is class index racing, whereby you race on a fixed handicap based on the index for your class.
 With this form of racing, to be competitive, one needs to have their car or bike capable of running close to or under the index of the class.
 Eliminators using this format are Competition, Super Stock, Super Compact & Competition Bike.
 These brackets are run at selected events at Willowbank.
 This form of racing also uses the 3 amber starting format.

 The final form of racing conducted at Willowbank is "heads up" racing, where both vehicles leave the start line at the same time.
-These are Top Fuel, Funny Car, Top Alcohol, Top Doorslammer, Pro Stock, Top Bike & Pro Stock Motorcycle and Super Gas.
+These are Top Fuel, Funny Car, Pro Alcohol, Pro Slammer, Pro Stock, Top Bike & Pro Bike and Super Gas.
 All amber lights come on at once for the start, this is known as a "Pro Start".

 Test n Tune

 At the Test n Tune you pay your entry at the gate.
 Your entry admits the entrant and one other person.
 All other people with you will pay spectator admission.